-- Rpt: A metalanguage (on M3) is used to describe languages (on M2) - .
-Context-free structure (model trees or abstract syntax trees, AST) - .
+- Rpt: A metalanguage (on M3) is used to describe structural aspects of graph languages (on M2) - Context-free structure (model trees or abstract syntax trees, AST) - .
 Context-sensitive structure and constraints (model graphs or abstract syntax graphs, ASG) - .
 Dynamic semantics (behavior)

-A metaobject facility (MOF) is a language specification language (metalanguage) to describe the context-free and context-sensitive structure of a language.
+A metaobject facility (MOF) is a language specification language (metalanguage) to describe the context-free structure and context-sensitive structure of a language, to check the wellformedness of models.

-Dynamic semantics is omitted.
+Dynamic semantics (interpretation) is omitted.